Can Dogs Eat Carrots?

 Are cooked or raw carrots better for dogs?

-Both are fine.
-Raw carrots retain more fiber and provide dental benefits.
-Cooked carrots are easier to digest and the beta-carotene becomes more bioavailable.
+Both can be fine when plain.
+Raw carrots provide crunch and cooked carrots may be easier to chew.
 For senior dogs or dogs with dental issues, cooked carrots may be more appropriate.

 This article is for educational purposes only.
 Consult your veterinarian if your dog has specific dietary restrictions.